 - Vaginal burning

-- Vaginal redness or soreness
+- Vaginal redness and (or) soreness

 - Discomfort when urinating

-Green Discharge While Pregnant
+Green Discharge while Pregnant

 Pregnancy causes so many changes in the body, and you can experience some very strange issues during that period.
 Vaginal discharge will become a part of your everyday life, and it will be an indicator of many different problems you face.